The Pop Shoppe

 The PoP Shoppe is a soft drink retailer originating in 1969 at London, Ontario, by Gary Shaw in Canada.
-The PoP Shoppe avoided using traditional retail channels, selling its pop through franchised outlets and its own stores in refillable bottles in 24-cartons.
+The PoP Shoppe avoided using traditional retail channels, selling its products through franchised outlets and its own stores in refillable bottles in 24-cartons.

 Original

 Within three years, the company grew within the province to over 500 stores, and entered the United States in the following three years.
 Eventually, PoP Shoppe was selling throughout Canada and 12 American states.
 National Hockey League veteran Eddie Shack was the predominant spokesman for the brand.
 At its height, Pop Shoppe spawned a number of regional imitators, such as Saskatchewan's Pop House, Manitoba's Pick-A-Pop and Edmonton's Happy Pop.